-They should ask people applying for jobs questions in their interview, to make sure they understand it is part of their job to stop child abuse.
+- They should check everyone who wants to work at the organisation to be sure they have never abused a child before anyone starts working with them. - They should ask people applying for jobs questions in their interview, to make sure they understand it is part of their job to stop child abuse.

-- They should write a list of appropriate and inappropriate behaviours of adults towards children and make everyone sign it to show they agree.
+- They should write a list of appropriate and inappropriate behaviours of adults towards children and make all adults sign it to show they agree.
 This is called a code of conduct. - Sometimes children abuse other children, so there should be written guidelines for appropriate and inappropriate behaviour for children towards other children. - They should have people working there called Child Safeguarding Focal Points.
-Their job is to make sure everyone in the organisation understands how to protect children from abuse.
-If any adult or child is worried about the safety of a child, they can tell the Child Safeguarding Focal Points and it is the Focal Point's job to help them.
+Their job is to make sure everyone in the organisation understands how to protect you from abuse.
+If you or any adult is worried about the safety of a child, you can tell the Child Safeguarding Focal Points and it is the Focal Point's job to help them.

-Standard 3: Planning - The organisation should understand that children could be abused and have a good plan for keeping them safe.
+Standard 3: Planning

+The organisation should understand that children could be abused and have a good plan for keeping them safe.

-- There should always be a safe way for children to tell the organisation if they have been abused.
-Or for people to tell the organisation that they are worried about a child. - If somebody hurts a child, then the organisation should stop them straight away and make sure they can't do it again. - If a child has been abused, then the organisation should have a plan to do everything they can to help them and to keep them safe. - The organisation should make sure it has enough time and money for child safeguarding.
+- There should always be a safe way for you and other children to tell the organisation if you have been abused.
+Or for other people to tell the organisation that they are worried about a child. - If somebody hurts you, then the organisation should stop them straight away and make sure they can't do it again. - → If a child has been abused, then the organisation should have a plan to do everything they can to help them and to keep them safe. - The organisation should make sure it has enough time and money for child safeguarding.

-Standard 4: Making sure it happens - The organisation should regularly check if it is getting child safeguarding right.
+Standard 4: Making sure it happens

+The organisation should regularly check if it is getting child safeguarding right.

-- They should ask children and families what they think about child safeguarding and take their opinions seriously. - They should share reports with everyone on how well the organisation is doing stopping child abuse. - They should ask people who don't work in the organisation, but understand about child safeguarding, to check they are doing things right and tell them if they are not. - If something goes wrong, the organisation should learn from its mistakes and never try to hide the truth.
+- They should ask you and your families what you think about child safeguarding and take your opinions seriously. - They should share reports with everyone on how well the organisation is doing stopping child abuse. - They should ask people who don't work in the organisation, but understand about child safeguarding, to check they are doing things right and tell them if they are not. - If something goes wrong, the organisation should learn from its mistakes and never try to hide the truth.

-You can read more about us on our website: www.keepingchildrensafe.global
+You can read more about us on our website:

+www.keepingchildrensafe.global